cchudzicki-ocw-testing/18.s096-iap-2022/content/pages/lecture-notes-and-readings.md

 ### Further Readings (Part 1):

-- [Positive-definite](https://en.wikipedia.org/wiki/Definite_matrix) Hessian matrices, or more generally [definite quadratic forms](https://en.wikipedia.org/wiki/Definite_quadratic_form) f″, appear at extrema (f′=0) of scalar-valued functions f(x) that are local minima; there are a lot more formal treatments of the same idea—[unconstrained optimization (PDF)](http://www.columbia.edu/~md3405/Unconstrained_Optimization.pdf), and conversely Khan academy has the [simple 2-variable version](https://www.khanacademy.org/math/multivariable-calculus/applications-of-multivariable-derivatives/optimizing-multivariable-functions/a/second-partial-derivative-test) where you can check the sign of the 2×2 eigenvalues just by looking at the determinant and a single entry (or the trace).
+- [Positive-definite](https://en.wikipedia.org/wiki/Definite_matrix) Hessian matrices, or more generally [definite quadratic forms](https://en.wikipedia.org/wiki/Definite_quadratic_form) f″, appear at extrema (f′=0) of scalar-valued functions f(x) that are local minima; there are a lot more formal treatments of the same idea—[Unconstrained Optimization (PDF)](http://www.columbia.edu/~md3405/Unconstrained_Optimization.pdf), and conversely Khan academy has the [simple 2-variable version](https://www.khanacademy.org/math/multivariable-calculus/applications-of-multivariable-derivatives/optimizing-multivariable-functions/a/second-partial-derivative-test) where you can check the sign of the 2×2 eigenvalues just by looking at the determinant and a single entry (or the trace).
 - There's a nice [stackexchange discussion](https://math.stackexchange.com/questions/2285282/relating-condition-number-of-hessian-to-the-rate-of-convergence) on why an [ill-conditioned](https://nhigham.com/2020/03/19/what-is-a-condition-number/) Hessian tends to make steepest descent converge slowly.
-- University of Toronto's [course notes on optimization (PDF)](https://www.cs.toronto.edu/~rgrosse/courses/csc421_2019/slides/lec07.pdf) may also be helpful.
+- University of Toronto's [Course Notes on Optimization (PDF)](https://www.cs.toronto.edu/~rgrosse/courses/csc421_2019/slides/lec07.pdf) may also be helpful.

 ### Further Readings (Part 2):

-- See this blog post on [calculus on computational graphs](https://colah.github.io/posts/2015-08-Backprop/) for a gentle review.
+- See this blog post on [Calculus on Computational Graphs](https://colah.github.io/posts/2015-08-Backprop/) for a gentle review.
-- See Columbia University's [course notes (PDF)](http://www.cs.columbia.edu/~mcollins/ff2.pdf) for a more formal approach.
+- See Columbia University's [Course Notes on Computational Graphs, and Backpropagation (PDF)](http://www.cs.columbia.edu/~mcollins/ff2.pdf) for a more formal approach.

 ## Lecture 8